SimonSubokLee/ston-docs-son/admin/intro.kr.rst

 File Based Server
 ----------------------------

 The edge server builds on the Reverse-Proxy structure.
 The fundamental concept of Reverse-Proxy is to copy/modify/manage files from the remote server to local storage.
 If qualified, STON can interwork with a service server, storage centralization and synchronization issues can be resolved.
-In addition, both time reduction and service reliability improvement can be attained.
+In addition, both service development time reduction and service reliability improvement can be attained.

 .. figure:: img/icons_file.png
    :align: center